HTA-bodies and Payers in PREFER

 The HTA and Payers Stakeholder Advisory Group provides input and advice to PREFER from Health and Technology Assessment (HTA) bodies and reimbursement agencies.

 PREFER wants to engage HTA bodies and reimbursement agencies with different views from different countries.
 The HTA and Payers Advisory Group is coordinated by the Belgian Health Care Knowledge Centre (KCE), the Belgian HTA-agency.
-Other members are CADTH (the Canadian Health Technology Assessment Agency), NIHDI (Belgian National Institute for Health and Disability Insurance) G-BA (Gemeinsamer Bundesausschuss, the German reimbursement agency), LBI (the Austrian Ludwig Boltzmann Institute) and SBU (the Swedish Agency for Health Technology Assessment and Assessment of Social Services).
+Other members are CADTH (the Canadian Health Technology Assessment Agency), NIHDI (Belgian National Institute for Health and Disability Insurance) G-BA (Gemeinsamer Bundesausschuss, the German reimbursement agency), and LBI (the Austrian Ludwig Boltzmann Institute).
 EUnetHTA, the European network for HTA, is also represented in the HTA and Payers’ Stakeholder Advisory Group.

 The Stakeholder Advisory Group will ensure the needs and requirements of HTA bodies and Payers are considered in PREFER, both in the development of the project and the resulting recommendations.